daniel-lundin/aboxd/README.md

 ### From files

-aboxd will read from stdin if --stdin is passed instead of a string
+aboxd will read from stdin if `-` is passed instead of a string

 Given a file: